 How to Delay Ejaculation

-Premature ejaculation is the most common ejaculation-related health condition.
-Premature ejaculation is when a person ejaculates or ‘comes’ too quickly during sex.
-There are a few ways to try and improve premature ejaculation, including medical treatments, techniques, and lifestyle changes.
+Premature ejaculation is the most common ejaculation related problem.
+This is when you ejaculate or ‘come’ too quickly during sexual activity or sexual intercourse.
+There are a few things you can try to improve premature ejaculation.
+These include medical treatments, sexual health improvement, techniques, and lifestyle changes.

 What is premature ejaculation?

-Premature ejaculation is a condition where a person ejaculates (comes) too quickly during sex.
-Premature ejaculation can affect up to 30% of men, and is split into 2 different kinds, lifelong (primary) or acquired (secondary):
+Premature ejaculation is a condition where you ejaculate too quickly during sex.
+Premature ejaculation can affect up to 30% of men.
+It is split into 2 different kinds, primary (lifelong) or secondary (acquired):

-- Lifelong/primary – where the problem has existed since the first time a person has had sex
+- Primary: where the condition has existed since the first time you had sex

-- Acquired/secondary – where premature ejaculation is intermittent or starts later in life
+- Secondary: where premature ejaculation is intermittent or starts later in life

 - have erectile dysfunction